The Differences Between Soft v Hard Credit Searches

 Tips on Soft and Hard Searches

-- Make as few loan or credit applications as possible.
+- Make as few full loan or credit applications as possible.

 - If you need to make a few credit applications such as for utilities and mobile phones, space them out to protect your credit score.